AntjeUhde/RanForCorine/README.md

 Due it its dependency, the same accounts for rasterio, which can simply be installed using pip.
 You should be good to go now!

-If you want to use RanForCorine with conda there are some additional steps to follow.
+If you want to use RanForCorine with in an Anaconda environment there are some additional steps to follow.
 First, move to the folder `ranforcorine-conda` and run `conda-build .` from an anaconda powershell.
 After that you run `conda install --use-local RanForCorine` to finally install the package.